huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image_copy.md

 * `kms_key_id` - (Optional, String, ForceNew) Specifies the master key used for encrypting an image.
   Only copying scene within a region is supported.
 Changing this parameter will create a new resource.

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the image.
+* `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of the image.
-  Only copying scene within a region is supported.
-Changing this parameter will create a new resource.
+  Only copying scene within a region is supported, for enterprise users, if omitted, default enterprise project will be used.

 * `agency_name` - (Optional, String, ForceNew) Specifies the agency name.
 It is required in the cross-region scene.
   Changing this parameter will create a new resource.

 * `vault_id` - (Optional, String, ForceNew) Specifies the ID of the vault.
-It is used in the cross-region scene, and it is mandatory if you are replicating a full-ECS image.
+It is used in the cross-region scene, it is mandatory if you are replicating a full-ECS image, and the region to which the vault belongs must be consistent with the value of `target_region`.
   Changing this parameter will create a new resource.

-* `min_ram` - (Optional, Int) The minimum memory of the copy image in the unit of MB.
-The default value is 0, indicating that the memory is not restricted.
+* `min_ram` - (Optional, Int) Specifies the minimum memory of the copy image in the unit of MB.
+The default value is `0`, indicating that the memory is not restricted.

-* `max_ram` - (Optional, Int) The maximum memory of the copy image in the unit of MB.
+* `max_ram` - (Optional, Int) Specifies the maximum memory of the copy image in the unit of MB.

-* `description` - (Optional, String) A description of the copy image.
+* `description` - (Optional, String) Specifies the description of the copy image.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the copy image.